-Non-operational assets are those held by an authority but not directly occupied, used or consumed in the delivery of services, or for the service or strategic objectives of the authority.
+Non-operational assets are those held by the Council but not directly occupied, used or consumed in the delivery of services, or for the service or strategic objectives of the Council.
 Examples include; assets under construction, land awaiting development, commercial property, investment property, and surplus assets held for disposal.